Bishal1234-ui/Bishal1234-ui/README.md

 ## :sassy_man:  About me
-- 🏫 I am an BTech in ECE student at Gauhati University
+- 🏫 I am an BTech in ECE Graduate from Gauhati University
-- :technologist: Learning techs like ML, Mobile dev, IoT
+- :technologist: Learning techs like ML, Web dev, GenAI Mobile dev, IoT
 - :thinking: I’m currently open for: `An Intern` or `Job Opportunity`
 - :nerd_face: Always `learning new things`